ToshioCP/Gtk4-tutorial/gfm/sec3.md

 It has some extra functionality for better integration with GtkApplication.
 It is recommended to use it instead of GtkWindow when you use GtkApplication.

-Now rewrite the program and use GtkAppliction Window.
+Now rewrite the program and use GtkApplicationWindow.

 ~~~C
 1 static void